 You authenticate to the e-guma API by providing an API key in the request.
 Store that key in your system.
 If your system can be deployed to different outlets, each outlet gets its own API key.
 It is required that each outlet can store a different API key.

-The workflow to redeem a voucher should be the same as paying i.e by cash.
-Vouchers should be implemented like any other payment method.
-If the voucher payment button is clicked, the user can enter the voucher code.
+The workflow to redeem a voucher should be implemented like any other payment method.

 Enter Voucher Code

-On every voucher is a code and barcode which identifies the voucher.
-The human readable code has 2 dashes to group the digits - eg. L4FU-5LQT-KJR3.
-However, the barcode doesn't have those dashes.
+If the voucher payment button is clicked, the user can enter the voucher code.
+On each voucher is a code and barcode/qr code which identifies the voucher.
+The human readable code has 2 dashes to group the digits - e.g. L4FU-5LQT-KJR3.
+However, the barcode/qr code doesn't have those dashes.
 By using a scanner you would get L4FU5LQTKJR3.
 The code can either be entered with a barcode scanner or on a virtual keyboard provided by your system.
 It’s important that the virtual keyboard provides numbers, letters, dot and dash.
-Use the Balance Endpoint to verify the entered voucher by checking is_redeemable field.
-The Balance Endpoint returns the voucher code.
-It’s very important to use the returned voucher code for further actions.
+On mobile devices, it should be possible to scan and read the QR code of a voucher with the device's camera.
+Use the Balance Endpoint to verify the entered voucher code by checking the is_redeemable field.
+The Balance Endpoint also returns the voucher code.
+It’s important to use the returned voucher code for further actions.
 The reason for that is the voucher2mobile - ShortCode, which is only temporarily available.

 Amount to redeem

 Your system determines the amount which has to be redeemed.
 The user doesn’t have to enter the amount.
 The amount to redeem can be calculated like that: min(remaining_amount_to_pay, voucher_balance)

-In order to redeem the voucher, call the Redeem Endpoint with the calculated amount.
-Save the voucher code and the redeem_token in your database.
-Finally, print the voucher code and the new balance on the receipt.
+When the order gets submitted, call the Redeem Endpoint with the calculated amount for each voucher.
+An optional reference number can also be transmitted, which we will save and display on our side.
+Save each voucher code and the redeem_token in your database.
+Finally, print the voucher codes and the new balance on the receipt.

 Voucher is not redeemable